Versatile mixed methods for weakly-compressible flows: Introduction

 \subsection{Overview of the Rest of the Paper}

-In section 2, we introduce the governing equations for compressible flow, and the associated mathematical machinery.
-In section 3, we outline the versatile mixed methods for compressible flows.
-In section 4, we demonstrate that our versatile methods for compressible flows retain their stability under incompressible conditions.
+In section 2, we introduce the governing equations for weakly-compressible flows, and the associated mathematical machinery.
+In section 3, we outline the versatile mixed methods for weakly-compressible flows.
+In section 4, we demonstrate that our versatile methods for weakly-compressible flows retain their stability under incompressible conditions, subject to moderate assumptions.
 In section 5, we present a series of numerical experiments to demonstrate the methods' ability to handle the flows of interest.
 Lastly, in section 6, we provide a brief summary of our work.